KraussMaffei: History

 In the 1970s, KraussMaffei were involved in the development of the Transrapid magnetic levitation train.
 In 1986 the plastics equipment division was separated and became Krauss-Maffei Kunststofftechnik GmbH.
 Mannesmann acquired majority share of KraussMaffei in 1989, and bought out the remaining shares in 1996.
 In 1999 KraussMaffei merged with Demag to form the Mannesmann Demag Kraus-Maffei.
 In 1999 the defence component was spun off and merged with Wegmann & Co to become Krauss-Maffei Wegmann (KMW).
 Co-operation between companies was already well established, with Wegmann supplying tank turrets, among other things.

-After acquisition of Mannesmann's telecommunication business by Vodafone in February 2000, Mannesmann group was dissolved.
+After the acquisition of Mannesmann's telecommunication business by Vodafone in February 2000, Mannesmann group was dissolved.

 KraussMaffei's locomotive production and defense division Krauss-Maffei Wegmann were bought by Siemens AG.
 In 2000 Krauss-Maffei Kunststofftechnik GmbH took over the KrausMaffei trademarks following dissolution of Mannesmann Group.
 In 2016, KraussMaffei (by then only a plastics manufacturer) was purchased by ChemChina.
 In November 2018 KraussMaffei was the victim of a ransomware attack, leading to severe drawdown in the production.
 After the transaction, ChemChina held a good 60 percent of the shares, another Chinese sovereign wealth fund around 15 percent, and the rest was free float.
 At the same time, production in China was stepped up: In addition, the ChemChina majority holding Qingdao Tianhua Institute of Chemistry Engineering (THY) took over a ChemChina plant in Sanming, which builds injection molding machines for the Chinese market.

-Starting in 2022, the company will relocate its headquarters and location in Allach in phases to an industrial estate currently under construction in the community of Vaterstetten, which is located north of the village of Parsdorf.

-KraussMaffei will cut 510 jobs worldwide by 2023, most of them in Germany, as the company reported in early 2020.
+Starting in 2022, the company was to move its headquarters and location in Allach in phases to an industrial estate then under construction in the community of Vaterstetten, which is located north of the village of Parsdorf.
+KraussMaffei planned to cut 510 jobs worldwide by 2023, most of them in Germany, as the company reported in early 2020.